telefonicaid/fiware-orion/doc/manuals/deprecated.md

 A list of deprecated features and the version in which they were deprecated follows:

 * Initial notification in subscriptions (along with `skipInitialNotification` option) in Orion 3.1.0.
+  (removed in Orion 3.2.0).
 The results covered by initial notification can be very large and we cannot apply pagination here (as it is done in the synchronous retrieval of entities using `GET /v2/entities`).
 In fact, only the first 20 entities are returned, which makes this funcionality very limited.
 As alternative, if you need to know the status of your system at subscription time, then use `GET /v2/entities`